We still need treatments as well as vaccines….

 - Outside of Covid treatment, the data published shows promising results for COPD.
 That in itself is hugely important as it’s an enormous addressable market.

-Manufacturing scale-up and partnerships in place
+Manufacturing scale up and partnerships in place

 Synairgen is already working on putting in place a much larger manufacturing capability.
 They are partnering with Florida-based Akron Biotechnology to access a second-source supplier for SNG001, in order to be able to fully meet expected clinical and commercial demand for the drug.
-Together with its current manufacturing partner, Rentschler Biopharma, the aim is to scale production of SNG001 from the current few thousand to c.100,000 treatments per month in early 2021.
+Together with its current manufacturing partner, Rentschler Biopharma, the aim is to scale production of SNG001 from the current few thousand to c.100,000 treatments per month in 2021.
 Benchmarking against existing treatments implies potential best-case revenues of c.$300m per month at that level!

 In addition, a device manufacturing partnership with Aerogen (Ireland) is in place to provide its Aerogen Solo and Aerogen Ultra aerosol delivery systems, to deliver SNG001 directly into patients’ lungs.
 This is a global business with the capacity to supply the necessary volume of devices with operations in the US, China, India and Germany.

-- Synairgen is a higher risk investment in that it is loss-making and has yet to commercialise its lead product
+- Synairgen is a higher risk investment in that it is loss making and has yet to commercialise its lead product

 - There can be no guarantee that Synairgen achieves the necessary approvals to commercialise SNG001

-- There may be further delays in the trial recruitment process so that the commercialised treatment arrives too late to address the pandemic
+- There may be further delays in the trial

 - Other better competing treatments may be launched